 The National Development Plan contemplates expanding the higher education sector because it is seen as key towards raising the level of incomes for people, improving productivity of the economy, and shifting to a more knowledge-intensive economy.
 The intermediate and immediate outcomes of the CHE as articulated in the Strategic Plan are expected to contribute towards the achievement of the NDP Five-Year Implementation Plan, the Monitoring Framework for the NDP.
 The main contribution of the CHE and the higher education sector, more broadly, will be in developing the capabilities of the citizens.
 The CHE will play a critical role in eliminating inhibitors of economic growth of the country by facilitating access to higher education, continuous improvement in the quality of provision and graduates, and improvement in student success and hence throughput rate.
 The CHE will further contribute towards increasing the efficiency and transformation of the higher education and system.
-The QAF is expected to engender improvement and modernisation of the higher education system, Using quality assurance as one of the mechanisms of steering the higher education system, the CHE will contribute towards ensuring that students are exposed to an equitable and efficient higher education system.
+The QAF is expected to engender improvement and modernisation of the higher education system, the CHE will contribute towards ensuring that students are exposed to an equitable and efficient higher education system.